 Eight days after Coors was kidnapped, a car was found on fire in Atlantic City, New Jersey.
 The gasoline-fueled fire had been deliberately set, but it couldn’t destroy the serial number imprinted on the engine.
 The car was traced back to Corbett, whose yellow Mercury had been spotted by many witnesses in the area of the crime in the days leading up to the abduction.
 Dirt from the car was ultimately traced back to the area where Coors was grabbed and taken hostage.

 Corbett never testified at his trial and never made any statement, but the evidence was enough to convince the jury who convicted him in 1961.
-He was released in 1978.
+He was released in 1978 and died in 2009.